girishji/scope.vim/README.md

 - `ScopeMenuVirtualText`: Virtual text in the Grep window.
 Default: Linked to `Comment`.
 - `ScopeMenuSubtle`: Line number, file name, and path.
 Default: Linked to `Comment`.
 - `ScopeMenuCurrent`: Special item indicating current status (used only when relevant).
 Default: Linked to `Statement`.

+### Writing Your Own Extension

+The search functionality encompasses four fundamental patterns:

+1. **Obtaining a List and Fuzzy Searching:**

+   - This represents the simplest use case, where a list of items is acquired, and fuzzy search is performed on them.
+Check out this [gist](https://gist.github.com/girishji/e3479918da89890b6e85b9efc4e95da5) for a practical example.

+2. **Asynchronous List Update with Fuzzy Search:**
+   - In scenarios like file searching, the list of all items is updated asynchronously while concurrently conducting a fuzzy search.
+See this [gist](https://gist.github.com/girishji/e4dbcb61c1f7292eb884799bc3251b26) for an example.

+3. **Dynamic List Update on User Input:**
+   - Certain cases, such as handling tags or Vim commands, involve waiting for a new list of items every time the user inputs something.

+4. **Asynchronous Relevant Items Update on User Input:**
+   - For dynamic searches like live grep, the list is updated asynchronously, but exclusively with relevant items, each time the user types something.

+Representative code for each of these patterns can be found in `autoload/scope/fuzzy.vim`.

 ## Credits